db0/Doomtown-for-OCTGN/README.markdown

 Changelog
 ---------

+### 3.0.5

+* Modified the placement of revealed draw hands, so that they're not so likely to fall on top of your own deeds.
+* Now shootout result announcement should be accurate when your opponent wins.
+* Added new "Flight of Angels" marker and accompanying action.
+The marker can only be placed on outfit cards and is just there to remind you of how many have been played against a player.
+You will need to download the markers set v3.0.2

 ### 3.0.4

  * Changed some card properties capitalization to work with the new Python checking in the betas.